chhuang-one/sqxclib/README.md

 - program can also parse JSON object and array that store in column.

 ## Sqxc
-Sqxc is interface for data parse and write.
+Sqxc is used for data parsing and writing.
 User can link multiple Sqxc element to convert different types of data.
 You can get more description and example in doc/[Sqxc.md](doc/Sqxc.md)

 ## SqType
 It define how to initialize, finalize, and convert C data type.
+*Sqxc* use it to convert data between C language and SQL (or JSON...etc).
 You can get more description and example in doc/[SqType.md](doc/SqType.md)

 ## SqSchema